Posted by ICON School on Oct 9, 2017 12:25:32 PM

 Online high school has benefits that can't be achieved through traditional means, and for some students, it's the best possible option.
 Here's why.

-1. Your Education, Your Learning Style
+1. Learn According to Your Learning Style

 Online learning is directed by you, the student, and easily tailored to exactly your style of learning.
 For some students, the classroom is actually a barrier to learning, whether it's because you'd rather read the book on your own or because you can't attend during normal hours.
 There are many reasons why traditional learning models may not fit particular students, and online education can provide the flexibility to overcome these challenges.

 Online education provides an unparalleled flexibility that allows for a customized experience.
 With no mandatory live classes and self-directed learning, you can play to your strengths.
 Are you a night owl and want to start your "school day" at 11 PM?
 Maybe you'll log on and communicate with your teacher during your lunch break at work and complete homework from a coffee shop.
 Whatever you need or want to do, online high school education can follow you.

 For some students, a traditional school can be incredibly uncomfortable, sparking social anxiety, behavioral problems, and mental health issues.
 Why not remove the barriers and keep the educational content with online classes?
 Stay home and get comfortable while achieving your educational goals.